Skip to main content

 google_ads_ad_performance_report

-Retrieve per-ad performance metrics from Google Ads, including impressions, clicks, cost, conversions, and CTR.
-Filter by ad group or campaign ID to analyze individual ad results across specified time periods.
+Retrieve per-ad performance metrics including impressions, clicks, cost, and conversions for Google Ads campaigns.
+Filter by ad group or campaign to analyze individual ad results.

 Instructions